ilyakrasnov/ai_project_jce17/README.md

 ### Visualization

-## Results
+## Observations and Insights

+As dscribed above, we checked diffrent scenarios, board dimentions, randomization degree and huristic functions. we used the data collected and plotted diffrent views, to get insights into the results the influence of higher rand deg, is less Randomization degree influence is not always clear, when using a larger board the influence of higher Rand Degree has smaller effects

+---image 1 - each board size, comparing h1 and h2 with diffrent rand degree.

+Higher Randomization Degree (10,15) influences the runtime and steps only for small board dimentions but in larger dimentions the influence is relative similar.

+1.
-1. h2 better than h1 (for higher dimensions and degrees of randomization)
+h2 better than h1 (for higher dimensions and degrees of randomization)
 2. difference between steps and time
 3.